Meet Our Team

 Meg has received training in a variety of treatment modalities, including Attachment-Based Family Therapy, Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, and Motivational Interviewing, and offers an individualized approach to each client and family she works with.
 At Center for Families, she provides therapy for clients and families, as well as facilitating process-oriented, skills-based, psycho-educational, expressive arts, and experiential group therapies.

-Christine Earle, MSW, LSW
+Christine Earle, MSW, LCSW

 About Christine Earle